 String.
 If you tried to add a

-Date into the list you’ll get a compile time error.
+Date into the list you’ll get a compiled time error.
 Your IDE will mark the line as error.
 The other benefit is that you don’t have to do the cast anymore.
-Generics reduces the clutters in your code by removing the unwanted cast operator from your code.
+Generics reduce the clutters in your code by removing the unwanted cast operator from your code.

 Actually if you are working on the JDK 7, you can simplify the variable declaration using diamond operator.
 So you can write it like.